Skip to main content

 Design Process

-With these learnings in hand, I switched to the design phase, here’s a breakdown of my process:
+With our findings in hand, I transitioned into the design phase.
+Here’s a breakdown of my approach:

 From Challenge to Creativity: The Brainwriting Session

-With the main user need identified and a better knowledge of the current product, I initiated a remote brainwriting exercise using Whimsical and “How Might We” questions to facilitate the flow of ideas.
+Armed with user needs and a solid understanding of the product, I facilitated a remote brainwriting session using Whimsical and “How Might We” prompts.

 Screenshot showing brainstorming notes